 Staci Olsen wanted to be an attorney ever since she was a young girl growing up on a ranch in rural Colorado, where the quality of the water and the environment impacted her life every day.
-She has traveled extensively, including during law school when she lived in Mexico while attending a summer course to learn the Mexican legal system.
 Ms. Olsen loves the outdoors and spends her summers fishing in Alaska.
 She also devotes her spare time to charity work, in particular a local organization dedicated to saving exotic large cats.